marcoverpas/PhD_Lectures_Macerata_2025/README.md

 1. Money is an endogenous flow: it is created and injected into the economy by means of negotiations between banks and firms.

 1. Class divide matters: since firms have access to bank credit *at the beginning of the circuit*, they enjoy a purchasing power that is not constrained by the level of real income (or wealth).
-By constrast, wage earners can only spend alread-yearned incomes.
+By constrast, wage earners can only spend already-yearned incomes.

 1. Since agents are not granted credit on the same footing, the system of relative prices reflects the way in which purchasing power has been granted to different social groups.
 As a consequence, money is never neutral.